info@artemispool.com

 D.E.
 (Diatomaceous Earth) Filters

-Pumps, Hydraulics and Balance Tank
+Pumps, Hydraulics, and Balance Tank

-Backwash (Reverse Cleaning)
+Backwash

 Automation and Energy Efficiency

-• Variable-Speed Pumps: 30–50% energy saving and reduced noise.
+• Variable Speed (Inverter) Pumps: 30–50% energy savings, low noise.

-Chemical Balance
+Chemical Balance Relationship

 ParameterRecommended Range